 Emotions are hardest to measured or studied.
 These are often called feelings, include experiences such as love, hate, anger, trust, joy, panic, fear, and grief.

-Emotions are related to different from, mood.
+They are related to different from, mood.
 They have specific reactions to a particular event.
-Usually we carry our Emotions for certain period of time.
+Usually, we carry our Emotions for a certain period of time.

 They have both Physical and mental components.